arqmain/Machine_Learning/R_MLearning/MLearning_Classification_PWine_RedWhite_NNetwork_R_KFold/README.md

 # MACHINE LEARNING: Portugal Wine.
-Two Class approach for Red and White classification with with Neural Network using R
+Two Class approach for Red and White classification with Neural Network using R

 <br>